offsec-ttps/CVE2019-14287/README.md

 ## It Happens the same with sudo 1.8.27 version.
 Bash didnt work but 'id','vi', etc work ..!!

 ```
-According to my test i'm able to execute all commands which is restricted to run as root accept bash.
+According to my test I'm able to execute all commands which is restricted to run as root accept bash.
 ```
 ```
 Sudo version 1.8.27